-“Bear one another’s burdens, and thereby fulfill the law Christ.”
+“Bear one another’s burdens, and thereby fulfill the law of Christ.”
 Galatians 6:2

 “Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.”
 James 5:16

 My mom passed away in 1998 after suffering from Alzheimer’s Disease for several years.
 It was hard to see her fade away to the point that she didn’t know who I was and had lost the ability to walk and talk.
 Her personality gone, long before her passing, made me miss my mom even while she was still alive.
-When it came time for her passing, it was hard to let her go, even though I knew she was going to be much better off and be with Jesus.
-I loved her so much.
-But I thank God for helping me get through those difficult days and I thank all those who prayed for us during that time.
+When it came time for her passing, it was so bittersweet.
+I was sad that the end of her life was nearing, but thankful in knowing she was going to be with Jesus and that she would soon be forever free from Alzheimer’s.

 “Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”
+1 Thessalonians 5:16-18

-It was the state of Florida’s friendly reminder to buy lottery tickets.
+This was the state of Florida’s friendly reminder to buy lottery tickets.
 The lady ahead of me in line apparently didn’t need the reminder.
-I think she was there just to buy lottery tickets, so much so that it took what seemed like forever before she finished; 10 of this one, 15 of this one, etc. All the while she and the girl at the register laughed and talked about all the things they’d do with the winnings.
-Then this thought crossed my mind: what if the letter “l” was changed to an “r”,
+I think she was there just to buy lottery tickets; 10 of this one, 15 of this one, etc. All the while, she and the girl at the register laughed and talked about all the things they’d do with the winnings.
+Then this thought crossed my mind: What if the letter “l” was changed to an “r”, and instead read, “Have you prayed today?”

-Men ought always to pray.
+“Men ought always to pray.”
 Luke 18:1

 Dear Aunt Elaine, This is such a ❤️ heart felt story.
 It is so very touching.